2020 Best Invention

 Since the United States Code is federal law, lawsuits are filed in federal court.
 However, there are also state laws that protect you against abusive practices from a debt collector and complaints can be filed with the State Attorney General’s Office

 Whether it's a state law or federal law violations, you can proceed to file a lawsuit against the debt collection agency.
 Lawsuits for violations under FDCPA must be filed within one year of the violation.
-Per 15 USC § 813 which focuses on civil liability of debt collectors, you could be entitled to actual damages (the actual amount you lost), additional damages of up to $1,000, and attorney’s fees.
+By law, you could be entitled to actual damages (the actual amount you lost), additional damages of up to $1,000, and attorney’s fees.

 However, before you proceed with a lawsuit, get organized and prepare yourself to deal with debt collectors.
 Start by keeping track of all phone calls with the debt collector.
 An easy way is to save screenshots if you’re using your cell phone.
 Also, create a file so you can keep copies of all the letters you send and documents you receive.
 Remember to send letters certified and with a return receipt.
 Because there are multiple dates to keep track of, mark those dates on a calendar.
 If the debt collector fails to comply with a requirement, written request or commits a violation, notify them in writing as well.